Spectral substructured two-level domain decomposition methods: Introduction

-We distinguish two different two-level substructured DD methods.
-The first one is the Spectral 2-level Substructured (S2S) method, for which the coarse space is obtained as the span of certain interface functions.
-A good choice would be to use the eigenfunctions of the one-level iteration operator corresponding to the highest in modulus eigenvalues.
-However, the S2S framework allows one to choose arbitrarily the coarse space functions, as, e.g., the ones proposed in several papers as \cite{gander2015analysis,gander2017shem,gander2019song,Klawonn}.
-The S2S method is discussed and analyzed in Section \ref{sec:Two-Level-methods}.
-The S2S framework has several advantages if compared to a classical two-level DD method defined in volume.
+From a numerical point of view, the S2S framework has several advantages if compared to a classical two-level DD method defined in volume.
 Since the coarse space functions are defined on the interfaces, less memory storage is required.
 For a three-dimensional problem with mesh size $h$, a discrete interface coarse function is an array of size $O(1/h^2)$.
 This is much smaller than $O(1/h^3)$, which is the size of an array corresponding to a coarse function in volume.
-For this reason the resulting interface restriction and prolongation operators are much smaller matrices.
-It is then clear that also the corresponding interpolation operations are much cheaper to be performed and possibly easier to be implemented.
-Therefore, assuming that the one-level stationary iteration step and the dimension of the coarse space are the same for S2S and a method in volume, each S2S iteration is generally computationally less expensive.
-In terms of iteration number, our S2S method performs similarly or faster than other two-level methods that use the same DD smoother.
+For this reason the resulting interface restriction and prolongation operators are much smaller matrices, and thus the corresponding interpolation operations are cheaper to be performed.
+Therefore, assuming that the one-level stationary iteration step and the dimension of the coarse space are the same for an S2S method and a method in volume, each S2S iteration is generally computationally less expensive.
+In terms of iteration number, our S2S methods perform similarly or faster than other two-level methods that use the same DD smoother.
 Notice also, that the pre-computation part, that consists mainly in constructing the coarse space $V_c$ and assembling the operators $P$, $R$ and $A_c$ requires the same computational effort of a method in volume.
-As for other two-level DD methods, the main drawback of our S2S method is related to the solution of the coarse problem.
-As the dimension of the coarse space increases, the computational effort required for the solution of the coarse problem can dominate the other costs.
-This happens also if a good choice of coarse functions is not available or expensive to compute.
-This reason motivated our second new method.
-Inspired by the S2S method, we introduced the so-called Geometric 2-level Substructured (G2S) method, for which the coarse space is not explicitly constructed.
-The G2S method is essentially a two-grid interface method, for which the coarse correction is performed on a coarser interface grids.
-It is clear that the G2S framework does not require the explicit knowledge of coarse space functions.
-The G2S method has the same advantages of the S2S method.
-In addition, it does not require the explicit construction of a coarse space, and it allows a multilevel extension, which is desirable when the dimension of the coarse space becomes too large.
-The G2S method is discussed and analyzed in Section \ref{sec:geometric}.
+Moreover, the substructured feature of the S2S framework allows us to introduce two new procedures, based on a principal component analysis (PCA) and neural networks, for the numerical calculation of an efficient coarse space $V_c$.
+Direct numerical experiments will show that the coarse spaces generated by these two approach either outperform the spectral coarse space and other commonly used coarse spaces, or they lead to a very similar convergence behavior.